 Library Prize for Undergraduate Research

 The Library Prize for Undergraduate Research recognizes and honors excellence in undergraduate research at UCLA.
-If you are a current UCLA undergraduate student and can answer "yes" to the questions below, your project may be just what the selection committee is looking for!
+If you are a current UCLA undergraduate student and can answer "yes" to the questions below, your paper or project may be just what the selection committee is looking for!

 - Did your skills as a researcher grow because of your use of library collections?

-The application deadline for the 2013 prize is Friday, March 22.
+The application deadline for the 2014 prize is Friday, March 14.